 account_lockedcolumn, the server treats all accounts as unlocked, and attempts to lock or unlock and account produce an error.

 The preceding changes make the following features obsolete.
-They are now deprecated and support for them will be removed in a future MySQL release:
+They are now deprecated and support for them will be removed in a future MySQL version:

 GRANTto modify account properties other than privilege assignments.
 This includes authentication, SSL, and resource-limit properties.
 Instead, establish such properties at account-creation time with